Get Your Kicks: 13 Sneaker Brands To Shop This Season

 Simone Rocha

 Simone Rocha is the Irish fashion designer making tomboy-femme wear from experimental fabrics like wrapped cellophane, embroidered lace and exaggerated tulle in muted, modern colour palettes.
-The designer’s recent ballerina-inspired show at London Fashion Week was nothing short of epic and the latest collection of ballerina sneakers is the perfect follow-up.
-You can shop the pair in a navy blue velvet or black hued satin while stocks last.
+The designer’s ballerina-inspired shows at London Fashion Week have been nothing short of epic and the latest collection of ballerina sneakers is the perfect follow-up.
+You can shop the pair in a black-hued fabric blend or satin finish, while stocks last.

 Adidas